 7. Certificate of approval of the JV

-Once the above documents are ready and accepted by the AIC, the Municipal Commission of Commerce (MOC) will issue a formal approval letter in favor of the Joint Venture incorporation assigning the entity an enterprise code.
+Once the above documents are ready and accepted by the AIC, the Municipal Commission of Commerce (MOC) will issue a formal approval letter in favor of the joint venture incorporation assigning the entity an enterprise code.
 An approval certificate is usually issued within 10 days, closing the first phase of the incorporation process.

 How Hawksford can help?

 Hawksford is an established provider of company registration and outsourced corporate services in China.
-With 100 multilingual professionals based in Shanghai, Beijing, Suzhou, Guangzhou and Shenzhen, we are able to offer the very best local knowledge to our international clients.
+With 100 multilingual professionals based in Shanghai, Beijing, Changshu, Guangzhou and Shenzhen, we are able to offer the very best local knowledge to our international clients.